Emmanuel-Xs/get-nigerian-network-provider/README.md

 const result = getServiceProvider("+2347061260712");
 //or
 const result = getServiceProvider("2347061260712");
-// it also accepts numbers with minimum of 4 digits const result = getServiceProvider("0912");
+// it also accepts numbers with minimum of 4 digits Prefix const result = getServiceProvider("0912");
 console.log(result);